ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 INSERT INTO users (username, password) VALUES ('reuben', '12345');
 ```

-> Yes, there is a way to automate the migrations/seeds process.
-No, people don't always just paste it, but we will be for now.
+> Yes, there is a way to automate the migrations/seeds process in both Sinatra AND Rails.
+No, people don't always just paste it, but we will be for the remainder of this unit.

 :black_small_square: Require ActiveRecord in `config.ru`.